Savelor/SQLAIRefactor/docs/Cursors.md

 SELECT * FROM @Results;
 ```

-**WHILE loop:** a cursor can often be rewritten as a WHILE loop when the goal is to process a fixed set of rows row by row.
+**📝 WHILE loop:** a cursor can often be rewritten as a WHILE loop when the goal is to process a fixed set of rows row by row.
 This approach works best when the data can be stored in a temporary table or table variable, allowing the loop to iterate over each row using a key or sequential index.
 WHILE loops are particularly useful when you need procedural logic or the ability to exit early with a BREAK statement.